-East Suffolk Council currently spends around £28 million per year and we are keen to encourage a diverse range of suppliers, both large and small.
+East Suffolk Council currently spends around £84 million each year and we are keen to encourage a diverse range of suppliers to do business with us, both large and small.

-As a local council we are not just looking for the biggest companies to supply us, we encourage organisations of all sizes to bid on our tenders.
-There is something for everyone and we are shaping procurements for all kinds of bidders.
+As a local council we are not just looking for the biggest companies to supply us, we want to encourage organisations of all sizes to bid on our tenders, including local suppliers.
+There is something for everyone and we are shaping procurements for all kinds of suppliers.

 We are governed by many different regulations which ensure that the way we work is fair, open and transparent.
-These regulations can mean that the process is more complex than in the private sector so we have simplified our documents and processes, to work better for suppliers.
+These regulations can mean that the process is more complex than in the private sector, but they do mean you can be sure you will be treated fairly and on the same terms as everyone else.

 There are many other benefits to doing business with the council: